-- Garment of clothing (coat, dress, shirt, pants, etc.); - Type of fabric (cotton, wool, etc.); - Color and print on fabric (blue, red, floral ornament, etc.); - Extent of wear (new, prolonged wearing, etc.); - Odor coming from the clothing (vanilla, acetone, etc.); - The state of fastenings (zipped, unzipped, etc.); - Soiling and damages (clean, mudded, etc.); - Contents of pockets (candy, keys, etc.);

-• Brands of merchandise, marking, lettering, etc. that can be used to establish the identity the body of the unknown.
+- garment of clothing (coat, dress, shirt, pants); - type of fabric (cotton, wool); - colour and print on fabric (blue, red, floral ornament); - extent of wear (new, prolonged wearing); - odor coming from the clothing (vanilla, acetone); - the state of fastenings (zipped, unzipped); - soiling and damages (clean, mudded); - contents of pockets (candy, keys); - brands of merchandise, marking, lettering that can be used to establish the identity of the body of the unknown.

 If any damages or soiling are found on the clothing, shoes and headwear, they must be recorded with the indication of their location (using the ordinary names of clothing garments and shoes), form, size, distance from seams and other orienteers (details) on the clothing (pockets, flaps, rim of breast, etc.).
-Other distinctive features to be described include; flattening, rubbing out, ironing, wrinkling, soaking, overlapping.
+Other distinctive features must be described (flattening, rubbing out, ironing, wrinkling, soaking, overlapping).
 The interposition of damages and soiling on the clothing with the injuries (traces) on the corpse are established.
 The damages and soiling are measured and photographed (with a scale-size indicator).

-If tears, cuts, defects, traces of slipping or other damages and distinctive traces (tread footprints, application of greasing (lubricant), particles of paint, smudge, etc.) as well as traces looking like blood, vomit mass, medicine or other chemical matters are found, the forensic medical expert is to take measures to preserve the detected damages, soiling, soaking and overlapping for the subsequent examination by experts in other fields and for the prevention of creation of additional damages, soiling and deformation of present traces.
+If tears, cuts, defects, traces of slipping or other damages and distinctive traces (tread footprints, application of greasing (lubricant), particles of paint, smudge, etc.) as well as traces looking like blood, vomit mass, medicine or other chemical matters are found, the forensic medical expert is to take measures to preserve the detected damages, soiling, soaking and overlapping for the subsequent examination by experts in other fields and for the prevention creating additional damages, soiling and deformation of present traces.

 During the examination of shoes, it is necessary to pay attention to the sole.
-The sole may have traces of sliding (road incident) or may lack any traces from the place of incident (paint, lime, etc.), which will point to the fact that the place of discovery is not the place of incident.
+The sole may have traces of sliding (road incident) or may lack any traces from the crime scene (paint, lime, etc.), which will point to the fact that the place of discovery is not the place of incident.

-General information about the corpse.
-General information about the corpse includes the full name and year of birth of the deceased (in lack of such data a descriptive (verbal) portrait is made, that helps to conduct identification); anatomical and statical data; gender, age (in plain view), length of body; bodily structure, fatness, skin color; distinctive features.
+General information about a corpse

+General information about a corpse includes the full name and year of birth of the deceased (in lack of such data a descriptive (verbal) portrait is made that helps to conduct identification); anatomical and statical data; gender, age (in plain view), length of body; bodily structure, fatness, skin color; distinctive features.

-The presence and intensity of the postmortem changes, signs of tissue ageing (supravital reactions).
-The description of postmortem changes and supravital reactions in the report starts with the indication of time (in hours and minutes) if the recording and the temperature of the surroundings (air, water).
+The presence and intensity of the postmortem changes, signs of tissue ageing (supravital reactions)

+The description of postmortem changes and supravital reactions in the report starts with the indication of time (in hours and minutes) of the recording and the temperature of the surroundings (air, water).

-Body cooling.
+Body cooling

 The level of cooling is established by palpating open areas of the body, clothed areas and contiguous parts of the body (warm, cool, cold), as well as by temperature measurement.
-Before measuring the rectal temperature of the corpse, it is necessary to first measure the temperature of the surroundings by putting the thermometer on the surface on which the corpse is lying.
-In order to measure the rectal temperature, it is necessary to insert the thermometer into the straight intestine (rectum) at a depth of minimum 10 cm (5,5 cm for the corpse of newborns), wait some time and record the primary result.
+Before measuring the rectal temperature of the corpse it is necessary to first measure the temperature of the surroundings by putting the thermometer on the surface on which the corpse is lying.
+In order to measure the rectal temperature, it is necessary to insert the thermometer into the rectum at a depth of minimum 10 cm (5,5 cm for the corpse of newborns), wait some time and record the primary result.
 It is compulsory to measure the rectal temperature at least twice (the repeated measurement is preferably conducted in an hour after the first measurement).
-If there are assumptions that there was penis penetration in the rectum, it is necessary to take a swab of the rectum before the temperature measurement.
+If there are assumptions that there was a penis penetration in the rectum, it is necessary to take a smear of the rectum before the temperature measurement.

+Postmortem lividity

-Postmortem lividity.
-The following results of the examination must be described in the report: location of postmortem lividity, nature (diffused, local), the color, discoloration under pressure (disappear, become pale, don't change in color), the time necessary to recover the color of postmortem lividity (in minutes and seconds).
+The following results of the examination must be described in the report: location of postmortem lividity, nature (diffused, local), the colour, discoloration under pressure (disappear, become pale, don't change in colour), the time necessary to recover the colour of postmortem lividity (in minutes and seconds).